Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-So far, we have given the contracting and the extending operations of $W_3,W_4,W_5$, under the condition of a given 4-coloring $f$ of a maximal planar graph.
-It is easy to see that, when $3\leq k \leq 5$, the extending $k$-wheel operation and the contracting $k$-wheel operation are in one-one correspondence.
-But when $k\geq 6$, the similar extending operation and contracting operation are not in one-one correspondence, but in one-many correspondence.
-Below we first give 4-coloring extending 6-wheel operation and contracting 6-wheel operation, then define extending $k$-wheel operation and contracting $k$-wheel operation.
+So far, we have given the contracting $k$-wheel and the extending $k$-wheel operations of a 4-colorable maximal planar graph $G$($2\leq k\leq 5$) based on a given coloring $f$ of $G$.
+It is easy to see that, when $2\leq k \leq 5$, the extending $k$-wheel operation and the contracting $k$-wheel operation are in one-one correspondence.
+But when $k\geq 6$, the similar extending operation and contracting operation are not in one to one correspondence, but in one to many correspondence.
+In the following, we first give the definition of extending 6-wheel operation and contracting 6-wheel operation of a 4-colorable maximal planar graph $G$ based on its coloring $f$, then define extending $k$-wheel operation and contracting $k$-wheel operation of $G$ under its coloring.

-\begin{defn} If $v$ is a 6-degree vertex of $G$, and $\Gamma(v)=\{v_1,v_2,v_3,v_4,v_5,v_6\}$.
-When $f\in C^{0}_{4}(G)$, for $W_6=G[\overline{\Gamma(v)}]$, there might be 4 kinds of colorings as shown in figure 5.12, and on every kind of coloring, the definition of the relevant extending 6-wheel operation and contracting 6-wheel operation is clear from the shown graphs. \end{defn}
+\begin{definition} Let $v$ be a 6-degree vertex of $G$, and $\Gamma(v)=\{v_1,v_2,v_3,v_4,$ $v_5,v_6\}$.
+When $f\in C^{0}_{4}(G)$, for $W_6=G[\Gamma(v)\cup \{v\}]$, there might be 4 kinds of colorings, shown in Figure 4.14.
+For every kind of colorings, the definition of the relevant extending 6-wheel operation and contracting 6-wheel operation is clear from the shown graphs. \end{definition}